-- 7.10 HDC's Urban Design Team have been consulted on the proposals and raise no objection in terms of the design noting that the scale, massing and fenestration is acceptable in design terms.
-The proposed dwellings are orientated such that the entrance to plot 2 is adjacent to number 58 Whitehall Walk and is located in the side gable of the dwelling whereas plot 1 has the main entrance to the front and lies adjacent to the access of the proposed parking area.
-Thus, when viewed from Mallard Lane the side elevation of plot 2 is visible (set back beyond plot 1) and when viewed from the direction of 58 Whitehall Walk the front (gable) elevation of plot 1 is visible.
-Again, as this is set back, an element of stepping Is included which reduces the appearance of scale and mass.
-The material finish of the dwellings shall be secured by condition. - 7.11 In terms of outdoor space officers note that there is some degree of hard and soft landscaping included in the plans but further detail on these matters shall be secured by condition to include further clarity on proposed boundary treatments.
-The addition of a boundary wall between plot 2 and the adjacent number 58 Whitehall Walk is supported as is the proposed addition of a 0.8 metre wall with 1 metre railings above towards the rear of both plots which will provide surveillance over the parking court. - 7.12 Further to the comments from Urban Design, officers note that a shed has been provided in the rear gardens of both plots which, though of limited scale should provide for secure covered cycle space.
-There is also ample space for the storage of wheeled bins in the rear garden of plot 1 and to the side of plot 2, these are marked on the plans and considered to be acceptable.
-The design of the cycle storage shall be secured by condition.
+- 7.10 In terms of their scale, design and mass, they appear appropriate and in line with the other built development in the vicinity.
+HDC's Urban Design Team have been consulted and are in support of the proposals.
+Following the original submission revisions were requested, which have been completed.
+These include the addition of side hall windows to both dwellings which provide surveillance over the parking court and footpath areas.
+Some areas will be subject to condition to include materials and architectural details. - 7.11 The remaining recommendations related to the exterior and involved the addition of landscaping to the side of plot 2.
+Further to this, Urban Design also note the arrangement of brick wall boundaries which include the sections of 0.8m wall with 1m vertical railings above to the rear, these are marked on the plans and are welcomed. - In terms of other matters, officers note that a shed has been 7.12 provided in the rear gardens of both plots which, though of limited scale should provide for secure covered cycle space and details of this shall be secured by condition.
+There is also ample space for the storage of wheeled bins in the rear gardens, these are marked on the plans and considered to be acceptable.
+Details relating to the design of the cycle storage as well as hard and soft landscaping shall be secured by condition.
+Urban Design have noted that further details are required on the proposed materials for the driveway/parking court area (which appears to be block paved).
+The submitted details shall include methods of demarcation of the spaces.
 It should be noted that Cambridgeshire Constabulary did make some observations in their comments with regard to some design aspects (boundary treatments for example) but which were contrary to the advice of Urban Design.
-These recommendations as opposed to requirements.
+These are recommendations as opposed to requirements.
 Some amendments (outside of planning) may be achieved.
 An informative note shall be added to any permission with regard to these. - 7.13 Overall, whilst the concerns raised in the objections in terms of visual amenity and density of development in the area are noted, given the positive comments from Urban Design and the other factors detailed above, it is considered that the proposed dwellings would make a positive contribution to the area.
-At present the appearance of the garage court does little to enhance the area, the design of the dwellings do not look out of place such that they would appear overly prominent in the streetscene and they have been carefully designed to integrate well.
+At present the appearance of the garage court does little to enhance the area, the design of the dwellings do not look out of place and their location means that they would appear overly prominent in the streetscene and it is considered that they been carefully designed to integrate well.
 Therefore, the proposal is considered not to have a detrimental impact upon the character or appearance of the area and, (subject to condition) complies with Policies LP1, LP2, LP11 and LP12 of Huntingdonshire's Local Plan to 2036, Policy A3 of the St Neots Neighbourhood Plan 2014-2029, the NPPF (2021) and the National Design Guide (2021) in this regard.